grom004/projectXI/README.md

 Main Functions:

-1️.
-Checks a list of websites for SQL injections and buffer overflow vulnerabilities;
+- Checks a list of websites for SQL injections and buffer overflow vulnerabilities;

-2. Analyzes logs to find suspicious SQL queries;
+- Analyzes logs to find suspicious SQL queries;

-3️.
-Scans HTML pages to extract links;
+- Scans HTML pages to extract links;

-4️.
-Runs "White-box" testing, checking for multiple vulnerabilities at once.
+- Runs "White-box" testing, checking for multiple vulnerabilities at once.

+⚠ Note!
+Using this program to attack third-party websites is illegal without the owner's permission.